How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 Keep your succulents out of areas with high moisture and humidity that gnat larvae like to breed in.

-If gnats are a persistent problem for you, then it can be helpful to place your succulents in a location with lower humidity.
+If gnats are a persistent problem for you, then placing your succulents in a location with lower humidity can be helpful.

 Final Thoughts